 Notebook: 8 January 2018 | MAGAZINES | ILLUSTRATION

 I’ve unearthed a bunch of old Radio Times covers that I saved from the late 1970s and early 1980s.
-I was a graphic design student at the time at Lanchester Polytechnic (Coventry) and then the Royal College of Art, and like many students, I would hang on to any odd bits of print graphics that I liked and tape them into a scrapbook.
+I was a graphic design student at the time at Lanchester Polytechnic (Coventry) and then the Royal College of Art, and I would hang on to any odd bits of print graphics that I liked and tape them into a scrapbook.
 These simple but striking Radio Times covers (shown below) have stood the test of time well and are dated only by their white borders¹ and single cover line and picture².

 The Radio Times was art directed at the time by David Driver (1969-1981) who transformed the magazine from being a rather worthy, old fashioned ‘journal’ into a captivating and beautifully designed publication.
 Driver had a real grasp for visual journalism and he commissioned some of the best illustrators, photographers and information designers of the day.
 The Radio Times had always had a history of making use of top quality black and white line illustration³ dotted within its listings pages but with the advent of better printing facilities and higher quality paper, David Driver was able to use beautiful 4-colour illustration (and photography) on the front cover and in other parts of the magazine.